TechyAsad/Sobel-Edge-Detection-On-FPGA/README.md

 This project implements a **hardware-accelerated Sobel edge detection engine** on FPGA using Verilog HDL.
 It serves as a practical example for learning **image processing on FPGA** with real-time performance.This module's aim is to act as a preprocessing block for **Neural Network Accelerator for Railway Track Defect Detection**.

-I am deploying Neural Networks code on : https://github.com/TechyAsad/Neural-Networks-on-FPGA
+I am uploading Neural Networks files on : https://github.com/TechyAsad/Neural-Networks-on-FPGA

 ## Overview